-Start by writing topics on the board that are related to areas of interest in your students’ personal, professional and academic lives.
+- Start by writing topics on the board that are related to areas of interest in your students’ personal, professional and academic lives.

 4. Directed Drawing

-The speaker(s) describe a simple picture for the listener(s) to draw.
-They need to remember to be specific about size and positioning of items in the drawing.
-To step it up a notch, have them only permitted to use shape terms rather than specific vocabulary items—e.g., they must say “draw an oval” and so on, rather than “draw a face.”
+The speaker(s) describe a simple picture, providing specific details about size and positioning so the listener can draw it.
+To make it more challenging, tell them they can only use shape terms rather than specific vocabulary items—e.g., they must say “draw an oval” and so on, rather than “draw a face.”